 We Understand How Investigations Are Conducted

-One of our firm’s partners, Elena Sanchez-Curtis, worked as a federal investigator of housing discrimination complaints for more than nine years, handling more than 200 cases while training new investigators.
+One of our firm’s partners, worked as a federal investigator of housing discrimination complaints for more than nine years, handling more than 200 cases while training new investigators.
 This experience provides us with valuable insight into how investigations are conducted, and how to build a strong defense against discrimination complaints.

 Contact Us To Learn More